istvano/ubuntu-dev-machine-setup/README.md

 The playbooks should run in Debian based system with minor modifications but was only tested with:

 - **Ubuntu 24.04 LTS (Noble Numbat)**
-- **Linux Mint 22 (Wilma)**

-For other versions of Ubuntu, change to the other branches of this git repo.

 ![bullet-train-zsh-theme](.images/screenshot-bullet-train.png)